grosario1/gr-Model-View-Controller-Challenge_TechBlog/README.md

 ## Installation

-First you should clone this repo (https://github.com/grosario1/gil-E_commerce_Back_End-ORM.git).
+First you should clone this repo (https://github.com/grosario1/gr-Model-View-Controller-Challenge_TechBlog.git).
 You will need to ensure you install the npm utility and express.js framework in order for you run the app.
 You can follow the instructions to install the utility from here: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm.
-Once, it is install, use the cmd to navigate to the repo you just cloned and run.... `node init -y` to initized the node js project, then install the express js package by running `npm install --save express`.
+Once, it is install, use the cmd to navigate to the repo you just cloned and run.... `node init -y` to initized the node js project, then install the packages/modules required to run the app by running `npm i`.
 You will also need to install the mysql2 framework in order to allow to code to connect to your mysql instance and database.
 Since you will need to connect to the database using a user name and password, it is recommended to store your credentials into a different file and call them from your code using variables.
 With this being said, in addtion to installing the other npm frameworks & modules, you should install `dotenv` which is a zero-dependency module that loads environment variables from a .env file into process.env.
-Install this module by running `npm install --save dotenv`.
+The module gets installed  as part of execution of the `npm i` command.

 ## Usage